“You will never know where you stand with a narcissist, so it’s better to stand without one.”

 4. A need for excessive admiration and attention.

-They like any narcissist can be extremely impatient, yet they’ll probably be extremely polite if the food takes a long time in a fast-food restaurant, if someone doesn’t give them the correct order, if they are kept waiting by others, they will often turn to you and get you to complain and speak up for them “Don’t you think this is taking too long?”
+They, like any narcissist, can be extremely impatient.
+Yet, they’ll probably be extremely polite if the food takes a long time in a fast-food restaurant if someone doesn’t give them the correct order, if they are kept waiting by others, they will often turn to you and get you to complain and speak up for them “Don’t you think this is taking too long?”
 “Perhaps you could say something.”
-They might complain themselves yet in a polite misunderstood way as deep down they will be really annoyed they’ve been kept waiting, perhaps insulting staff to you, then when the staff ask if all are ok, they change into a really polite understanding person, and when a staff member has left they’ll talk about them to you again, they like most narcissistic people believe they are special and deserve special treatment, we can all be impatient when in a rush.
+They might complain themselves yet in a polite, misunderstood way as deep down they will be really annoyed they’ve been kept waiting, perhaps insulting staff to you.
+When the staff ask if all are ok, they change into a really polite, understanding person.
+When a staff member has left, they’ll talk about them to you again, they like most narcissistic people believe they are special and deserve special treatment.
+We can all be impatient when in a rush.

 They are very easily upset when things don’t go their way.
-We can all not like getting our own way.
-However, most good people will take a breath, understand others perspectives even when they don’t agree, back down or find a compromise.
+We can all not like it when we don’t get our own way.
+However, most reasonable people will take a breath, understand others perspectives even when they disagree, back down or find a Compromise.
 A narcissist will not compromise, or they might offer with one hand yet take with the other, where you’re left feeling, not like you’ve reached a compromise, but you’ve just been taken for a ride, they just seem unable to take on board others opinions or advice.